Table of Contents

 Avoid Fatigued And Distracted Driving

 Fatigued driving usually leads to distracted driving.
-When they’re tired and lacking sufficient rest, truckers struggle to focus on the road.
-They might fail to notice dangerous road conditions like those on the 210 Freeway in Pasadena.
+When theyโre tired and lacking sufficient rest, truckers struggle to focus on the road.
+Traffic accident lawyers often handle cases where fatigue prevents drivers from noticing hazards, such as the dangerous road conditions along the 210 Freeway in Pasadena.

 According to the FMCSA, 68 sleeping or fatigued large truck drivers caused accidents in 2020.
 Given these circumstances, the authorities are considering amending the hours-of-service regulations.
 This modification aims to provide truckers with options on how they can spend their ten hours off duty.

 While waiting for updates on this initiative, truck drivers are continuously advised to prioritize getting enough sleep.
 They must establish driving limits and take breaks if necessary.
 Sipping water also helps alleviate drowsiness.
-In the long run, resting will enable them to continue driving safely and reduce the risks associated with truck driving.
+In the long run, resting can help them continue driving safely and reduce the risks associated with truck driving.

 Avoid Overspeeding